 While this differentiates bribes from gifts that are offered in genuine good will, the perception may be that gifts or hospitality are used to influence decision-makers.
-It is therefore important to remain vigilant and transparent re offers of gifts and hospitality, to - 9.
-The ICB's Anti-Fraud, Anti-Bribery and Anti-Corruption Policy provides advice and guidance to colleagues in dealing with suspected fraud, bribery, corruption and other illegal acts involving dishonesty.
+It is therefore important to remain vigilant and transparent re offers of gifts and hospitality, to declare such offers, and manage such offers in accordance with this policy.

+9. The ICB's Anti-Fraud, Anti-Bribery and Anti-Corruption Policy provides advice and guidance to colleagues in dealing with suspected fraud, bribery, corruption and other illegal acts involving dishonesty.